lostpupil/alidayu/README.md

 NOTICE:
 rec_num, sms_free_sign_name,sms_template_code,sms_param are required.
 And, if you have any question.
-Send me a pr, or read the f**king document.
+Send me a pr, or read the source code.

 ## Development